learning-zone/css-basics/notes/css.md

 ---

-#### Why you would like to use semantic tag.
+#### Q. Why you would like to use semantic tag.
 Why Semantic HTML is Important?

 * Search Engine Optimization, accessibility, repurposing, light code.